What is the Made Whole Doctrine

 However, recent Ohio legislation, enacted at Revised Code Section 2323.44, has affected subrogation rights in Ohio.
 Under the new med pay subrogation law, which we’ve have previously discussed, a health insurer’s right of subrogation will be diminished in the same proportion that the insured’s claim is diminished if the insured is unable to collect full value resulting from limited liability insurance or any other cause.
 Revised Code 2323.44 does not bar a subrogated insurer from recovering only after the insured has been “made whole.”

-Ohio Revised Code Section 2323.44 will impact both health insurance carriers and insurers
+The Made Whole Doctrine will impact health insurance carriers and insurers

 In effect, this new law provides that if a claimant receives less than the full value of his or her claim, a subrogated entity’s interest will be reduced by the same proportional amount, irrespective of contractual language.
 The statute will impact both health insurance carriers and insurers offering medical payments coverage under automobile and/or homeowner’s policies.
-To learn more about the Made Whole Doctrine as it applies to one of your files, contact one of our subrogation attorneys.
+Contact one of our subrogation attorneys to discuss the Made Whole Doctrine in your state.